WHO IS THIS PRODUCT FOR?

 WHAT CAN YOU TEST?

 We specialise in envelopes, postcards with stamp/s and aerogrammes.
-We currently do not test other items (e.g. a lock of hair with root attached or blood-soaked item) but may do so in the future.
+We currently do not test other items (e.g. a lock of hair with root attached or blood-soaked item) but as at February 2019, we are actively exploring this.
 Please contact us if you have a specific requirement for further information.

 WHAT IS THE BASIC PROCESS?

 You email us a photo of the front and back of the item

 If we confirm the item appears suitable for extraction:

 You store the item in a cool, dry place until we advise you to send the item to us

 You order "Find DNA" on our buy page and send us the item

 If we extract sufficient DNA, we generate an autosomal DNA raw text file* from the item's DNA (if not, your remaining payment minus return postage, and payment gateway fees and charges is returned to you)